-For every time I’ve done it, it never took me long to become embittered towards church-hopping.
+For every time I’ve done it, it never took me long to become embittered towards church-shopping.
 Even though they all may seem like lovely communities, I disliked the idea of leaving one denomination to try out another every time I was hurt by someone or if there was something I did not agree with.
 To me, choosing a style of worship to fit my preferences not only reinforced in my mind how divided Christianity really is, but also made me realize just how selfish I had become.
 Trying to ‘change things’ as I felt like I was doing while involved in my previous church did not work.
 Trying find a church that fits perfectly into my worldview is like trying to fit a square peg in a round hole.
-As G.K.
-Chesterton once said,

 There comes a problem when the credo of a church shifts it’s focus from self-denial to self-fulfillment.
 There seems to be addictive tendencies that come out of it, like the complacency of sitting on the couch in front of the television screen, waiting to be fully satisfied but never quite feeling it – yet always subconsciously coming back for more and not knowing why.
 The cycle repeats itself, and before you know it weeks, months or even years go by before you suddenly question yourself, what have I done with my life?